 Back to Eco x Sagrat Cor Diputació, Spain

-Denim Remix is an interdisciplinary program that introduces 13-year-olds to sustainable fashion through creativity, critical thinking, and hands-on exploration to investigate the issue of textile waste.
-At the core of their learning experience is the creation of a small accessory from post-consumed jeans, which becomes their tool for exploring the entire textile production chain—from waste to reinvention.
-Working in small groups, students will engage in collaborative activities blending design thinking, participatory processes, and co-creation.
+Denim Remix is an interdisciplinary program that introduced 13-year-olds to sustainable fashion through creativity, critical thinking, and hands-on exploration to investigate the issue of textile waste.
+At the core of their learning experience was the creation of a small accessory from post-consumed jeans, which became their tool for exploring the entire textile production chain—from waste to reinvention.
+Working in small groups, students engaged in collaborative activities blending design thinking, participatory processes, and co-creation.

-Among others they will have the chance to get to know the Back to Eco textile project and visit a digital fabrication lab, while they will experiment with both traditional and digital fabrication techniques, such as embroidery, laser cutting, and vinyl making.
-This program invites young minds to rethink fashion and materials through upcycling and sustainability.
+Among others they had the chance to get to know the Back to Eco textile project and visited a digital fabrication lab, while they experimented with both traditional and digital fabrication techniques, such as embroidery, laser cutting, and vinyl making.
+This program invited young minds to rethink fashion and materials through upcycling and sustainability.